 Seeing YouTube videos that you did not upload also indicates that your account was likely hacked.
 Hackers occasionally upload videos to hacked youtube channels.

 The bottom line is that any changes to your account that you did not perform may point to a security breach.
 Luckily, there are ways to reduce your risk of becoming a victim.

-Here’s How to Protect Your YouTube Channel From Being Hacked:
+Here’s How to Protect Your Youtube Channel From Hackers: